utof/repulsive-curves-sveltekit/README.md

 2. store? or something for avoiding prop drilling

 constraint to never exceed total length of the graph?
-[ ] api
+- [ ] api

 ### controls and config

 - [ ] alpha, beta slider.
-      -- [ ] some auto way to determine parameters
+      - [ ] some auto way to determine parameters
 - [ ] step-size parameter with saving TO the code from browser.
 - [ ] dont regenerate graph after resaving the code
-      [ ] show dont show kernel
+      - [ ] show dont show kernel

 [ ] move controls out of the way

 #### config
-[ ] hardgradcap e.g. 1000 magnitude cap or 100% of the average or something or calculate % based on complexity of vertices and edges
+- [ ] hardgradcap e.g. 1000 magnitude cap or 100% of the average or something or calculate % based on complexity of vertices and edges

 ### ui

-nicer controls ui
+- [ ] nicer controls ui
+- [ ] logs/errors in the ui not only console (any lib for that?)

 ### dev experience